ClojureBridge/drawing/curriculum/create-something.md

 She remembered there was a `vector` in [Data Structure](https://github.com/ClojureBridge/curriculum/blob/master/outline/data_structures.md) section, which looked a good fit in this case.

-Here's what she did for multiple snowfakes:
+Here's what she did for adding more snowflakes:

-1. add vector which has multiple x parameters with `def`
+1. add vector which has multiple x parameters by `def`.
 2. draw snowflakes as many times as the number of x-params using `doseq`.

 * See, [doseq](http://clojuredocs.org/clojure.core/doseq) for more info.